-D.5.1 Impact of Ukraine crisis and Inflation
+D.5.1 Impact of Geopolitics

-The Company has continued to monitor the impact of the Ukraine crisis and sharp rise in inflation on the business throughout 2023.
+The Company has continued to monitor the impact of the Ukraine crisis and sharp rise in inflation on the business throughout 2024.
+The Company is also monitoring the impending impacts of any tariffs imposed on trade with the United States of America as indirect impacts on the entity through its exposure to invested assets and market conditions.

-Technical provisions have been prepared based on conditions and best estimate assumptions at 31 December 2023.
+Technical provisions have been prepared based on conditions and best estimate assumptions at 31 December 2024.